-So if you ask me, we saved the most gooey, indulgent, pull-out-the-fat-pants recipe for last.
-As a parting gift, of sorts.
-And because Whitney's Grandmother's Snicker Bars recipe is soooo holy moly amazing, we've officially decided to skip today's gym sesh and say calories be damned.
+So if you ask me, there is nothing better than most gooey, indulgent, pull-out-the-fat-pants recipe.
+Submitted by one of our readers, Whitney's Grandmother's Snicker Bars recipe is soooo holy moly amazing, we've officially decided to skip today's gym sesh and say calories be damned.
 These bad boys are worth. every. bite.

 *NOTE: Put the pan in the fridge while making the next layer.
 It helps to spread the next layer more easily.
 BUT don’t let the pan of candy sit out for long periods of time before returning it to the fridge…it will make it sweat and turn your chocolate to a powdery spotted finish.